Neurodivergence + Slack Accessibility

 Research Method: Subject Matter Expert Interviews

-• What are fundamental accessibility concerns to know for our research?
+• Understand fundamental accessibility concerns

 Research Method: Secondary Research